 Search on Listen Notes

 On Listen Notes, simply go to the show’s page and click on “search episodes.”

-From there you can search for anything that is listed in the written episode descriptions.
+You can search for anything listed in the written episode descriptions.
 (Another reason why the description should be detailed.
 It will make it easier to find.)

 Add search functionality to your podcast page